IDENTI is working with Harvard University Faculty of Arts & Sciences.

 The restocking responsibility has now moved solely to the supply vendor RSC.
 They have full access to the main supply room, which they visit once a week and carry only the required inventory without the need to overstock or rush and the vivarium staff can better focus their finances and time on the research.

-As a result, Harvard University (FAS) vivarium is now expending the solution into the rest of the university’s laboratories.
+As a result, Harvard University (FAS) vivarium is now expanding the solution into the rest of the university’s laboratories.

 IDENTI solution suite for managing medical device and supplies is installed at dozens of hospitals in the world, at all departments including Cath-labs, EP Labs, ORs, Central Supply rooms, pharmacies and more.
 In addition, further vivarium labs are expected to install the solutions across the USA.